-At $12,969,608 backed by 83,193 backers, this is the most-funded Kickstarter project in the board game category.
-The Kickstarter ended the 1st of May 2020 and is still ongoing, and no units have shipped yet.
+At $12,969,608, backed by 83,193 backers, this is the most-funded Kickstarter project in the board game category.
+The Kickstarter ended on the 1st of May 2020 and is still ongoing; no units have shipped yet.

 Some would say it has something to do with the board game community, but it is the fantastic, honest, and transparent communication by Isaac Childres (the creator).
 He recently published his 100th update and is always in contact with the backers, even through mistakes and hardships.